-Online Post-Baccalaureate Doctor of Nursing Practice (Post-Bacc DNP)
+Online Post-Bacc Doctor of Nursing Practice (DNP)

 At Gonzaga, our goal is to help you develop personally and professionally.
 As a result, you will graduate with a quality education from a well-respected institution and emerge practice-ready, rigorously trained, and poised to influence positive change.
 Founded in our Jesuit ethos, our mission is to deliver leaders who live and practice Cura Personalis – caring for the whole person.

 The Post-Bacc DNP offers two pathways for obtaining nurse practitioner certification and licensure:

 The Demand for Doctorate-Prepared Nurses

 “As patient needs and care environments have become more complex, nurses need to attain requisite competencies to deliver high-quality care.
 These competencies include leadership, health policy, system improvement, research and evidence-based practice, and teamwork and collaboration, as well as competency in specific content areas such as community and public health and geriatrics. …To respond to these increasing demands, the IOM committee calls for nurses to achieve higher levels of education and suggests that they be educated in new ways that better prepare them to meet the needs of the population.”

 – “The Future of Nursing, Focus on Education” by Institute of Medicine of the National Academies and the Robert Wood Johnson Foundation

 Returning for my DNP was a personal goal of mine.
 I want to stay competitive and have options open for opportunities to practice in clinical settings as well as in academia.
 The DNP program was a great investment.
 The cost was well worth it, and it was competitively priced.
 I felt that I received a great education and did not go broke while achieving it!
 Read more.